FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/create-application-initial-screen.png" alt="Initial create application screen." class="img-fluid" figure=false %}

 Now, click on the OAuth tab.
 The default settings should suffice.
 The only thing you need to provide is the "Authorized redirect URLs" value.
 These are the URLs where users will be redirected after they're authenticated.
-In this case, the URL is provided and handled by the plugin, and the default value is your WordPress URL.
-So, enter `http://localhost:8030/`.
+In this case, both URLs are provided and handled by the plugin.
+Enter these two URLs:

+* `http://localhost:8030/wp-admin/admin-ajax.php?action=openid-connect-authorize`.
+This is the URL FusionAuth will redirect to after the user has logged in.
+* `http://localhost:8030/wp-login.php?loggedout=true&wp_lang=en_US` This is the URL FusionAuth will redirect to after the user has logged out.

+{% include _callout-tip.liquid content= "Your `wp_lang` value may vary if you use a different locale." %}

+Once you move this application into production, be sure to update the authorized redirect URLs!
+This is what the "OAuth" tab should look like after you are done:

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/create-application-oauth-screen.png" alt="Create application OAuth tab." class="img-fluid" figure=false %}

-Once you move this application into production, be sure to update the authorized redirect URLs!

-By default, FusionAuth will only provide login functionality.
-You will need to manually create new users through the admin panel.
-This is useful if you're building an internal site where you do not want users to register themselves, but in this tutorial, we want users to be able to create an account.
+By default, FusionAuth provides login functionality.
+You will need to manually create new users through the admin panel or via API.
+This is useful if you're building an internal site where you do not want users to register themselves, but in this tutorial, users should be able to create an account.

 To enable user registration, click on the "Registration" tab and turn on "Self service registration."
-Select the "Login type" as "Username.”
-Keep the other default settings unchanged.
+Keep the default settings unchanged.

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/create-application-registration-screen.png" alt="Create application registration tab." class="img-fluid" figure=false %}